Land-Based Casinos in California: The Complete 2026 Guide

 Northern California has fewer mega-resorts than the south, but the ones it does have are top-notch.
 The Sacramento and Bay Area regions are well covered, and there are some smaller spots tucked into wine country and the Sierra foothills that are worth the drive.

-Harrah’s Northern California (Ione) is in the Sierra foothills wine country, about 40 minutes southeast of Sacramento.
-It is smaller than the big three but has a Vegas vibe thanks to the Caesars management, and it is a nice change of pace from the giant resort properties.
+IoneIn the Sierra foothills wine country, about 40 minutes southeast of Sacramento.
+Smaller than the big three but has a Vegas vibe thanks to the Caesars management, and a nice change of pace from the giant resort properties.

-Red Hawk Casino (Placerville) sits along Highway 50 between Sacramento and Lake Tahoe, making it a popular pit stop for travelers heading to the mountains.
-It is operated by the Shingle Springs Band of Miwok Indians and has 2,000 slots and a decent table game selection.
+PlacervilleAlong Highway 50 between Sacramento and Lake Tahoe, a popular pit stop for travelers heading to the mountains.
+Operated by the Shingle Springs Band of Miwok Indians, with 2,000 slots and a decent table game selection.

 Other Northern California options worth mentioning include Twin Pine Casino & Hotel in Middletown, Gold Country Casino Resort in Oroville, River Rock Casino in Geyserville, Konocti Vista Casino in Lakeport, and Black Oak Casino Resort in Tuolumne.